Caprivi treason trial: Structure of the trial

-The Caprivi treason trial consists of 275 charges of murder, sedition, and treason, applied to 132 people.
+The Caprivi treason trial consists of 275, at one stage 278, charges of murder, sedition, and treason, applied to 132 people.
 After preliminary hearings, bail applications, legal representation applications and other technical wrestles, the first stage of the trial started on 27 October 2003 in the High Court at Grootfontein.

 Thirteen of the alleged separatists were regarded as the main accused and charged with high treason.
 They were tried in a separate leg of the proceedings sometimes called the Second Caprivi treason trial.
 Sentencing and much of the court hearings took place in their absence because throughout the trial they had shouted political slogans and sung Caprivi liberation songs, leading repeatedly to their removal from the court room.
 In 2007 this second trial ended with ten of the accused convicted and sentenced to 30 or 32 years of jail each, depending on the length of their stay in custody, and the remaining two acquitted and set free on a technicality.
 The thirteenth accused had died in custody before the sentencing began.

 The conviction of eight of the thirteen main accused was overthrown in the Supreme Court in 2013.
 They have to be retried in the High Court but are again in custody.

 A number of secondary and tertiary trials have been split from the main proceedings, among them a number of counterclaims by the alleged secessionists of unlawful arrest, torture and manhandling, but also the claim that Namibian courts do not have jurisdiction over the Caprivi because the Caprivi Strip is not part of the Republic of Namibia.
 This claim was taken to the Supreme Court and dismissed in July 2004.
 It interrupted the first leg of the trial by 5 months.
 In June 2013 this Supreme Court ruling was vacated because Mtabanengwe, one of the Supreme Court judges in 2004, had also served as chairman of the Advisory Board that reviewed how people were arrested while the Caprivi Region was under a state of emergency on 2 August 1999.